 If square A has a 2, then square B would have a 1 (the only remaining value on the bottom row).
 Square C can be 1 or 2 as it has a chain of inequalities that requires to have available 2 greater numbers, but now it cannot be 1 due to the column exclusion of square B, so square C is a 2, and square D is a 3 (the only value between 2 and 4).
 Due to column exclusions, square E is 1 and square F is 3.

 Now, if we look at the orange squares, we notice the contradiction: if square G were to be 2, square H would have to be either 3 or 4, which are not allowed due to a row exclusion.
 If square G were to be 3, square H would have to be 4 which is not allowed due to the same reason.
-As we've ran out of possibilities for square G, it means that we've reached a dead-lock and our initial assumption was wrong: 2 is not a valid move for square A, so we can go ahead and place 1 in it, the only other possible value.
+As we no longer have remaining values for square G, it means that we reached a deadlock and our initial assumption was wrong: 2 is not a valid move for square A, so we can go ahead and place 1 in it, the only other possible value.